 - Limit caffeine intake: Avoid coffee and caffeinated beverages several hours before bedtime

-- Limit napping: If you need to nap, limit them to 20 minutes
+- Limit napping: If you need to nap, limit naps to 20 minutes

 - Avoid exercising close to bedtime: Exercising before bed usually doesn’t negatively affect sleep, but since you are already having troubles to calm the mind in the evening, you don’t need something that will additionally stimulate it.